A while ago, I developed some daily habits that improved my life in a hugely positive way.

 Healthy, happy people think about what they want, and how to get it most of the time.
 In this way, developing a positive attitude can truly change your entire life.Brian Tracy

 However, It’s not always easy to stay positive.
-Whenever you experience a setback, it may allow negative thoughts to creep in.
+Whenever you experience a setback, it opens the door for negative thoughts to creep in.

 It would help if you learned to treat setbacks as positive opportunities to learn and grow.
 It is in this way that you turn negatives into positives and bounce back stronger and faster.
 Source